gumaerc-testorg/7.346-fall-2013/content/pages/syllabus.md

 3
 {{< tdclose >}}
 {{< tdopen >}}
-Direct Repair: Levels of O6\-methylguanine-DNA methyltransferase (MGMT) as a potential predictor of response to alkylation-based chemotherapeutics
+Direct Repair: Levels of O{{< sup "6" >}}\-methylguanine-DNA methyltransferase (MGMT) as a potential predictor of response to alkylation-based chemotherapeutics
 {{< tdclose >}}
 {{< tdopen >}}